A Universal Genus-Two Curve from Siegel Modular Forms: Preliminaries

 quotiented out by the action of the modular transformations $\Gamma_2:=\sptwoz$, i.e.,

 Each $\underline{\tau} \in \mathbb{H}_2$ determines a principally polarized complex abelian surface

-with period matrix $(\underline{\tau}, \mathbb{I}_2) \in \mathrm{Mat}(2, 4;\C)$.
-Two abelian surfaces $\mathbf{A}_{\underline{\,\tau}}$ and $\mathbf{A}_{\underline{\,\tau}'}$ are isomorphic if and only if there is a symplectic matrix
+with period matrix $(\underline{\tau}, \mathbb{I}_2) \in \operatorname{Mat}(2, 4;\C)$.
+Two abelian surfaces $\mathbf{A}_{\underline{ \tau}}$ and $\mathbf{A}_{\underline{ \tau}'}$ are isomorphic if and only if there is a symplectic matrix

 such that $\underline{\tau}' = M (\underline{\tau}):=(A\underline{\tau}+B)(C\underline{\tau}+D)^{-1}$.
 It follows that the Siegel three-fold $\mathcal{A}_2$ is also the set of isomorphism classes of principally polarized abelian surfaces.
 The sets of abelian surfaces that have the same endomorphism ring form sub-varieties of $\mathcal{A}_2$.
-The endomorphism ring of principally polarized abelian surface tensored with $\mathbb{Q}$ is either a quartic CM field, an indefinite quaternion algebra, a real quadratic field or in the generic case $\mathbb{Q}$.
-Irreducible components of the corresponding subsets in $\mathcal{A}_2$ have dimensions $0, 1, 2$ and are known as CM points, Shimura curves and Humbert surfaces, respectively.
+The endomorphism ring of principally polarized abelian surface tensored with $\mathbb{Q}$ is either a quartic CM f\/ield, an indef\/inite quaternion algebra, a real quadratic f\/ield or in the generic case $\mathbb{Q}$.
+Irreducible components of the corresponding subsets in $\mathcal{A}_2$ have dimensions $0$, $1$, $2$ and are known as CM points, Shimura curves and Humbert surfaces, respectively.

 The Humbert surface $H_{\Delta}$ with invariant $\Delta$ is the space of principally polarized abelian surfaces admitting a symmetric endomorphism with discriminant $\Delta$.
-It turns out that $\Delta$ is a positive integer $\equiv 0, 1\mod 4$.
+It turns out that $\Delta$ is a~positive integer $\equiv 0, 1\mod 4$.
 In fact, $H_{\Delta}$ is the image inside $\mathcal{A}_2$ under the projection of the rational divisor associated to the equation